chaos66ren/celluloid_0.11_tutorial/README.4.display_solutions.txt

 single peak near the y=0.5 line, but no such peak is to be expected there due to the fact that a subclone has a an uneven number of copies.
 That peak is likely made up of two peaks (with labels 22/12) that are so close one another that they
 merge into a single one.
+This would have been apparent if individual segments had been plotted.

 The user can compare the parsimony of the above solution with the one obtained in li4: